 Story by Alice Doyle / Photography by Maggie Rae

 Birmingham institution B&A Warehouse is consistently a first choice for events from weddings to fundraisers.
 If you ask around town, you’ll discover that almost everyone has been to the historic venue at some point.
 Its innate appeal springs from the building itself; once a plumbing and mill supply company dating back to the early 1900s, the original detailing (exposed brick and wooden columns) was kept intact during its renovation, but beautifully restored and enhanced.
 B&A is also celebrated for its excellent onsite and off-site catering services and diverse spaces within—areas for more intimate gatherings and large-scale wedding receptions.
 While the goal is a seamless presentation, it takes a dedicated and talented team to pull it off time and time again.
-Alabama Weddings talks to the women who make it happen: Managing Partner Susan Mason, Sales & Marketing Manager Haley Roebuck, and Executive Chef Deborah Thomas.
+Alabama Weddings talks to the women who make it happen: Managing Partner Susan Mason and Sales & Marketing Manager Haley Roebuck.

 Q: What do you think makes the Warehouse a consistent favorite among event givers?

 A: “We offer everything for an event except the flowers, wedding cake and music, as those are such personal decisions – so many linens, glassware options, and over 4,000 menu choices.
 People know they will get their money’s worth plus the quality of the food is excellent.
 Our food is full of flavor and is stylishly displayed.
 And it’s abundant, so you will never be stopping by a drive-through on the way home!” – Susan Mason